Disorder-robust phase crystal in high-temperature superconductors stabilized by strong correlations

 where $V_i$ is a site-dependent non-magnetic impurity potential drawn from a random distribution, such that $V_{i} \in [-V/2,V/2]$ uniformly, also known as Anderson disorder.
 Details of the GIMT and BdG methods, system geometry, and choice of the parameters are given in the Methods section.

 { {\textbf {Clean superconductor edge.}}} We begin by looking at a clean superconductor with a pair breaking [110] edge.
 In Fig.~\ref{fig:cleanPC}(a,b) we show the phase $\theta$ of the $d$-wave pairing amplitude of the ground state at a low temperature, obtained with strong correlations within GIMT and as a comparison without strong correlations within BdG.
-In both cases $\theta$ acquires distinct and modulating non-zero values near the pair breaking [110] edge, thus breaking both time reversal symmetry and translational symmetry along the [110] edge.
+In both cases $\theta$ acquires distinct and modulating non-zero values near the pair breaking [110] edge.
+These non-zero values of the phase of the $d$-wave pairing amplitude near the edge imply that this phase cannot be gauged away and, consequently, time-reversal symmetry is broken \cite{Sigrist91}.
+Additionally, the modulating nature of this phase shows that the translational symmetry along the [110] edge is also broken.
 These modulations define a phase crystal state \cite{Holmvall20}, previously found in the absence of strong correlations in both quasi-classical theory \cite{Vorontsov09,Hakansson2015} and BdG \cite{Wennerdal20}.
-Clearly, the phase crystal also thrives in the presence of the strong correlations found in the cuprates, and remarkably here also features multiple new distinct properties.
+Clearly, the phase crystal also thrives in the presence of the strong correlations found in the cuprates, and remarkably here also features multiple new distinct properties, as we report below.
+Before proceeding we also note that the modulating phase of the superconducting order additionally results in circulating orbital currents which we demonstrate in the Supplementary Material (SM).